 The Nashville-Davidson County Continuum of Care (CoC), in consultation with the Metropolitan Development and Housing Agency (MDHA) as the administrator of the Consolidated Plan programs which include the Emergency Solutions Grant (ESG) for Nashville-Davidson County and ESG subrecipients, has developed the following standards for providing assistance with Emergency Solutions Grants (ESG) and CoC funds as required by HUD regulation 24 CFR 576.400 (e) and 24 CFR 578.7 (a) (8).
-The standards are in accordance with the interim rule for the Emergency Solutions Grants Program released by the U.S. Department of Housing and Urban Development on December 4, 2011, the Interim Rule for the Continuum of Care program which was effective on August 30, 2012, and the final rule for the definition of homelessness released by the U.S. Department of Housing and Urban Development on December 4, 2011.
+The standards are in accordance with the interim rule for the Emergency Solutions Grants Program released by the U.S. Department of Housing and Urban Development on December 4, 2011, the Interim Rule for the definition of homelessness released by the U.S. Department of Housing and Urban Development on August 30, 2012, and the final rule for the definition of homelessness released by the U.S. Department of Housing and Urban